AaroEr/Maintenance-book/DOCUMENTATION.md

 ## 🚧 Known Limitations & Future Improvements

-- **Editing or deleting individual maintenance records is not possible.**
+- **Editing or deleting individual maintenance records is not currently possible.**
-  - This could be improved by adding unique IDs for each record and creating edit/delete endpoints.
+  - Each record has a unique ID (generated with `Date.now()`), and MongoDB also assigns an `_id`, but edit/delete endpoints are not implemented yet.
-- **No backend validation or error handling**
+- **No server-side validation or error handling**
-  - More robust input checks and feedback for the user would improve reliability.
+  - The browser handles basic input validation, but the backend does not check incoming data (e.g. missing fields or invalid formats).
 - **No unit or integration testing implemented**
-  - Only manual testing with HTTP requests was used.
+  - Only manual testing with HTTP requests was used during development.

 ---